ChildsplayOSU/bogl-docs/tutorials/functions.md

 determineFirstPlayer(coin) = Rosa
 {% endhighlight %}

 Try typing the function call `determineFirstPlayer(Heads)` into the interpreter below.
 It should return the value `Rosa`.
-You could also use `coin` as an argument for this function instead of `Heads`, since it's defined value is also Heads.
+You could also use `coin` as an argument for this function instead of `Heads`, since it's defined value is of type TossResult.

 {% include code_module_template.html
 content = "game WhoGoesFirst